rage/java-programming/data/part-5/4-objects-and-references.md

 <!-- Opimme merkkijonojen käsittelyn yhteydessä, että merkkijonojen vertailu tulee toteuttaa `equals`-metodin avullla.
 Tämä tapahtuu seuraavasti. -->

-Working with strings, we learned that comparison between strings must be done with the `equals` method.
+While working with strings, we learned that strings must be compared using the `equals` method.
 This is how it's done.

 <!-- ```java
 Scanner lukija = new Scanner(System.in);